SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 To measure the temperature, select the 1.1v internal voltage reference, and analogRead(ADC_TEMPERATURE); This value changes by approximately 1 LSB per degree C. This requires calibration on a per-chip basis to translate to an actual temperature, as the offset is not tightly controlled - take the measurement at a known temperature (we recommend 25C - though it should be close to the nominal operating temperature, since the closer to the single point calibration temperature the measured temperature is, the more accurate that calibration will be without doing a more complicated two-point calibration (which would also give an approximate value for the slope)) and store it in EEPROM (make sure that `EESAVE` fuse is set first, otherwise it will be lost when new code is uploaded via ISP) if programming via ISP, or at the end of the flash if programming via a bootloader (same area where oscillator tuning values are stored).
 See the section below for the recommended locations for these.

 ### Tuning Constant Locations
 These are the recommended locations to store tuning constants.
-In the case of OSCCAL, they are what are checked during startup when a tuned configuration is selected.
+In the case of the bootloader board definitions, it is critical to place the tuning values *into* the bootloader's flash pages, because otherwise every upload will erase the calibration.
+This in turn requires some measure of care, as you must be certain to rewrite the contents of the earlier parts of the page. (and of course that the bootloader has enough space after it to fit the these values )

-ISP programming: Make sure to have EESAVE fuse set, stored in EEPROM
+ISP programming used: Make sure to have EESAVE fuse set, stored in EEPROM

 Optiboot used: Saved between end of bootloader and end of flash.